hautahi/IM_GreedyCELF/markdown/IM_GreedyCELF.md

 - The CELF algorithm runs a lot faster for any seed set $k>1$.
 - The speed arises from the fact that after the first round, CELF performs far fewer spread computations than Greedy.

-The source code for this post is available at [this Github respository](https://github.com/hautahi/IM_GreedyCELF).
+The source code for this post is available at its [Github repository](https://github.com/hautahi/IM_GreedyCELF).